Preprimary Philosophy Statement

 We prepare a beautiful, organized, child-size environment that allows for freedom of movement, choice and child-centered learning.
 These environments promote purposeful engagement in both indoor and outdoor settings.
 Children can work comfortably on the floor or at tables.
 Every work has its place, helping develop a child’s sense of order and care of the environment.
 There are five curriculum areas in the Montessori classroom: Practical Life, Sensorial, Mathematics, Language and Cultural (Geography and Science).
 The materials in each area are organized from simple to abstract and from left to right.
 Through careful observation by the teacher, the environment will reveal community and individual needs of the learners.
-Click HERE to watch a video of one of our preprimary classrooms.

 Role of the Teacher

 Teachers are facilitators in each child’s learning.
 They observe children as individuals, interacting with the materials to determine learning style, next steps and developmentally appropriate materials for that child.
 They ensure each child has the tools needed to grow socially, emotionally and cognitively.

 The students in each classroom are multi-age (3-6) and work and learn together.
 The younger students learn from the older, while the older students model behavior for the younger, and teach the younger students concepts they have already mastered, thus reinforcing their learning.
 This also allows for children to follow the curriculum at their own developmental levels.